HakobyanAram/spell_checker/README.md

 All output messages will be written in 'logs.txt' file (next to the binary file).

-Library requirements:
+Needed libraries:
 - boost_system
 - boost_filesystem
 - boost_program_options

-1. Build project using cmake:
+1. Build project using cmake.
 mkdir build && cd build && cmake .. && make -j2
 After that 'spell_checker' file will be created.

 2. Help:
 ./spell_checker -h

 3. Normal start of the program:
 ./spell_checker -i ../input.txt -o ../output.txt